openfaas/docs/docs/cli/templates.md

 Now the source of the store is changed to the URL you have specified above.

-## ARM / Raspberry Pi
+## Arm / Raspberry Pi

 It is possible to migrate to use multi-arch templates with OpenFaaS, feel free to ask the community for direction here.

-Otherwise, for ARM and Raspberry Pi you will need to build on the device, and not on your PC or CI server.
+Otherwise, for Arm and Raspberry Pi you will need to build on the device, and not on your PC or CI server.